Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 REST certificate.
 For more information about authentication requirements, see

-Required Fields for Retrieving Parameters Using a REST API Request
+Required Fields to Retrieve Parameters Using a REST API Request

 The body of the API request is empty.
 The GET request must include the information